SujanPanday/Obsidian-Backup/PWK 200 Lab/Relia.md

 ```

-2. Find out schedule.ps1 in drive C. Then, read it and found it adding file 'updatecollcto.exe' as scheduled task so, created a useradd.c file and upload it accordingly.
+2. Find out schedule.ps1 in drive C. Then, read it and found it adding file 'updatecollcto.exe' as scheduled task so, created a useradd.c file and upload it accordingly. (login with andrea creds)
 ```
 ┌──(kali㉿kali)-[~/OSCP/labs/relia]
 └─$ cat adduser.c